-Professor Verdonck-de Leeuw explained that her Head and Neck team has 7 surgeons, three radiologists dedicated to head and neck cancers and two medical oncologists.
-However, she added that the centre also has a multi-disciplinary team that includes speech pathologists, physiotherapists, dieticians, psychologists and social workers.
+Professor Verdonck-de Leeuw leads the head and neck team at the University Medical Centre Amsterdam, which has seven surgeons, three radiologists dedicated to head and neck cancers and two medical oncologists.
+There’s also a multi-disciplinary team that includes speech pathologists, physiotherapists, dieticians, psychologists and social workers.
 It is a busy department that sees around ‘500 new head and neck cancer diagnoses every year’.
-However, the caseload comprises a mix of new and returning patients and at a weekly outpatient clinic, staff can see ’4050 patients for their follow-up care on a clinic day.’
+However, the caseload comprises a mix of new and returning patients and at a weekly outpatient clinic, staff can see ’40-50 patients for their follow-up care on a clinic day’.

-According to Professor Verdonck-de Leeuw, there are approximately ‘3200 new head and neck cancers diagnosed every year in the Netherlands and the care is centralised in the university medical centres and the vancer centre.’
-Across the whole of Europe, she thinks that the incidence of head and neck cancers is around 22 per 100,000 and believes that globally, such cancers are the fifth or sixth most common.
+According to Professor Verdonck-de Leeuw, there are approximately ‘3,200 new head and neck cancers diagnosed every year in the Netherlands and the care is centralised in the university medical centres and the cancer centre.’
+Across the whole of Europe, she says the incidence of head and neck cancers is around 22 per 100,000 and believes that globally, such cancers are the fifth or sixth most common.

 Professor Verdonck-de Leeuw described how typically, ‘patients present with a complaint of a sore tongue, pain in the throat, a hoarse voice, a blocked nose, a lump in the neck or a problem with swallowing.’
 While these symptoms might have other potential causes, she added that it was more likely to be a cancer, particularly where the duration of symptoms exceeded three weeks.
-In fact, she says that such symptoms should be considered as ‘red flags’ and a prompt to both patients and clinicians of a potential problem that warrants referral to a specialist.
+In fact, she says that such symptoms should be considered red flags and a prompt to both patients and clinicians of a potential problem that warrants referral to a specialist.

 Overall survival rates for head and neck cancer, she says, are between 55% and 60%.
 However, this is highly dependent upon the stage at which the cancer is detected and this is largely driven by patients’ symptoms.
 For instance, a cancer of the vocal cords is more likely to be picked up at an earlier stage, simply because patients seek medical advice over the continued presence of hoarseness, such that the survival rate can be as high as 90%.

 She explained how adverse effects are particularly burdensome because the cancer might affect an individual’s ability to speak or swallow.
 This has a potentially huge impact not only upon the patient but also on other family members or carers, especially if the patient is unable to communicate their feeling or concerns.
 Such cancers also negatively impact a patient’s social life, as meeting friends for drinks or meals can create difficulties.

 Professor Verdonck-de Leeuw noted that prior to developing the new guideline, the only other available was published in 2018 and was US-based.
 As there are inherent differences between the US and European healthcare systems, the US guidelines seem inappropriate for European clinicians and hence required an update.
 She added that ‘in the US, most aftercare is provided within primary care whereas centralised care, as in Europe, seems better.’

-The drive to develop the new guidelines came from the European Head and Neck Society and a steering committee within the society that organises the ‘Make Sense campaign’.
+The drive to develop the new guidelines came from the European Head and Neck Society and a steering committee within the society that organises the ‘Make Sense’ campaign.
 The focus of the campaign is not only to increase awareness of head and neck cancers but also to improve clinical practice.
 Consequently, the working group performed a literature review and produced the new guideline.
 Professor Verdonck-de Leeuw explained that the literature review had identified a growing body of work on supportive care for patients, which was subsequently incorporated into the new guideline.

-While the guideline contained a large number of recommendations such as an emphasis on the importance of patient surveillance to ensure that the cancer had either not undergone metastases or returned, equally relevant was an emphasis on the physical and pysycho-social aspects of care.
+While the guideline contains a large number of recommendations, such as an emphasis on the importance of patient surveillance to ensure that the cancer had either not undergone metastases or returned, equally relevant is an emphasis on the physical and pysycho-social aspects of care.
 As she explained, ‘the care of cancer patients is so complicated and there are so many things that require attention.’

-A further uncertainty was ‘whether the investment in optimal supportive care for cancer patients can decrease clinical costs such as a reduction in hospitalisation or GP visits.’
-Nevertheless, she was hopeful that ‘the investment in clinical care may well have a social impact, in that patients can return to work much earlier and achieve greater benefits in their social life.’
+A further uncertainty was ‘whether the investment in optimal supportive care for cancer patients can decrease clinical costs such as a reduction in hospitalisation or GP visits’.
+Nevertheless, she was hopeful that ‘the investment in clinical care may well have a social impact, in that patients can return to work much earlier and achieve greater benefits in their social life’.
 Despite the possible economic effects, she does believe that adherence to the new guideline will help to meet the majority of patients’ needs.

-She added that although there was an initial reluctance on the part of clinicians to make greater use of digital technology, the pandemic meant that it was effectively non-negotiable but with hindsight, it seemed that the process worked well.
-Moving forwards, she feels that ‘we can use digital care to improve, tailor and personalise the care that people need and will lead to much less unmet needs.’
+She added that although there was an initial reluctance on the part of clinicians to make greater use of digital technology, the pandemic meant that it was effectively non-negotiable.
+But, with hindsight, it seemed that the process worked well.
+Moving forwards, she feels that ‘we can use digital care to improve, tailor and personalise the care that people need and will lead to much less unmet needs’.

 Another aspect and which forms part of her current research, is if greater self-management enables patients to better manage themselves.
 Although peer support is often vital for some patients, for others, the input of psychologists is unnecessary provided they have access to the necessary tools to self-manage more effectively.

 Professor Verdonck-de Leeuw imagines that the first step is to learn about the impact of the guideline throughout Europe.
 Equally important is an assessment of the economic impact, as she explained ‘we know that the healthcare resources will decrease and that the number of patients will increase and, while there is already a problem, this will be much bigger in the future.
 We really need other kinds of support such as digital care, peer-support and self-management to improve so that in the future, head and neck cancer care can be sustainable.’